IRS Forms

 Key Takeaways

 • Use Form 8886‑T if your tax‑exempt entity is a party to a prohibited tax shelter transaction, such as a listed, confidential, or contractual‑protection transaction.
+A single transaction can fall into more than one of these categories at once, so on Line 2 you check every box that applies, not just one.
 File one form per transaction.

 • Who files depends on the entity type.
 Non‑plan tax‑exempt entities file themselves.
 For plan entities, the entity manager files.